Christian Lassen: Biography

-He was born at Bergen, Norway where he attended Bergen Cathedral School.
+Lassen was born at Bergen, Norway where he attended Bergen Cathedral School.
 Having received an education at the University of Oslo, he moved to Germany and continued his studies at the University of Heidelberg and the University of Bonn where Lassen acquired a sound knowledge of Sanskrit.
 He spent three years in Paris and London, engaged in copying and collating manuscripts, and collecting materials for future research, especially with reference to Hindu drama and philosophy.
 During this period he published, jointly with Eugène Burnouf, his first work, Essai sur le Pâli (Paris, 1826).

 On his return to Bonn he studied Arabic, and took the degree of Ph.D., his dissertation discussing the Arabic notices of the geography of the Punjab (Commentario geographica historica de Pentapotamia Indica, Bonn, 1827).
 Soon after he was admitted Privatdozent, and in 1830 was appointed extraordinary and in 1840 ordinary professor of Old Indian language and literature.
 Lassen remained at the University of Bonn to the end of his life.
 Having been affected with almost total blindness for many years, by 1864 he was allowed to give up lecturing.

 He died at Bonn and was buried at Alter Friedhof.

 Work

-In 1829–1831 he brought out, in conjunction with August Wilhelm von Schlegel, a critical annotated edition of the Hitopadeśa.
+In 1829–1831 Lassen brought out, in conjunction with August Wilhelm von Schlegel, a critical annotated edition of the Hitopadeśa.
 The appearance of this edition marks the starting-point of the critical study of Sanskrit literature.
 Lassen assisted von Schlegel in editing and translating the first two cantos of the epic Rāmāyana (1829-1838).
 In 1832 he brought out the text of the first act of Bhavabhuti's drama, Mālatīmādhava, and a complete edition, with a Latin translation, of the Sānkhya-kārikā.
 In 1837 followed his edition and translation of Jayadeva's charming lyrical drama, Gītagovinda and his Institutiones linguae Pracriticae.
 His Anthologia Sanscritica, which came out the following year, contained several hitherto unpublished texts, and did much to stimulate the study of Sanskrit in German universities.
 In 1846 Lassen brought out an improved edition of Schlegel's text and translation of the "Bhagavad Gita".

 As well as the study of Indian languages, he was a scientific pioneer in other fields of philological inquiry.
 In his Beiträge zur Deutung der Eugubinischen Tafeln (1833) he prepared the way for the correct interpretation of the Umbrian inscriptions; and the Zeitschrift für die Kunde des Morgenlandes (7 vols., 1837–1850), started and largely conducted by him, contains, among other valuable papers from his pen, grammatical sketches of the Beluchi and Brahui languages, and an essay on the Lycian inscriptions.